-69 During the assessment process, we will consider the principal purpose of a proposed new service and, where appropriate, consider whether the economic equilibrium of a public service contract would be compromised.
+67 Track access applications for new international services should follow the same application process as those for domestic services.
+During the assessment process, we will consider the principal purpose of a proposed new service and, where appropriate, consider whether the economic equilibrium of a public service contract would be compromised.
 We will carry out both a qualitative and quantitative analysis that takes into account the foreseeable evolution of the service as well as foreseeable changes in market conditions during the period covered in the applicant's notification.